MarkTakken/kf2vecFSW/README.md

  kf2vec get_frequencies -input_dir $INPUT_DIR -output_dir $OUTPUT_DIR
 ```
 ###### Input:
 **$INPUT_DIR** is an input directory that should contain genome sequences in .fastq/.fq/.fa/.fna/.fasta format.
-The optional parameter is
-**-k**, which is a k-mer length, set to 7 by default.
-The optional parameter is **-p** corresponds to a count of processors that the software can utilize to preprocess input sequences.
+The optional parameter is **-k**, which is a k-mer length, set to 7 by default.
+The optional parameter **-p** corresponds to a count of processors that the software can utilize to preprocess input sequences.
 Optional parameters include **-pseudocount** that adds 0.5 count to each k-mer count before normalization and **-raw_cnt** that outputs k-mer frequencies without normalization.
 At its core, kf2vec  uses [Jellyfish](https://github.com/gmarcais/Jellyfish) to efficiently count k-mers in sequence data.
 ###### Output:
 This command generates normalized k-mer frequencies for every entry in the **$INPUT_DIR**.
-For every entry it outputs corresponding single file (comma delimited) with extention `.kf` that is stored in **$OUTPUT_DIR**.
+For every entry, it outputs a corresponding single file (comma-delimited) with extension `.kf` that is stored in **$OUTPUT_DIR**.

 Split phylogeny into subtrees
 ------------